Meet the GCEDC's Professional Staff

 VP of Business & Workforce Development

-Christopher J. Suozzi has led business development success with the GCEDC since 2007.
-Chris came to the Agency with 20 years of corporate executive experience in supply chain and site selection management from world class companies including; United Parcel Service, American Tourister/Samsonite, Alberto Culver, Rich Products and Rosina Food Products.
+Christopher J. Suozzi has led the GCEDC's business development success since 2007.
+Chris came to the GCEDC with 20 years of corporate executive experience in supply chain and site selection management from world class companies including; United Parcel Service, American Tourister/Samsonite, Alberto Culver, Rich Products and Rosina Food Products.
 He holds an AS from Genesee Community College, BS in Industrial Engineering from Alfred University and an Executive MBA from Jacksonville University.

 Lezlie Farrell, CPA